 In forthcoming extraterrestrial exploration missions, the ability to reach areas characterized by steep granular slopes and perform various maneuvers will be advantageous, serving both scientific data acquisition and mission navigation efficiency objectives.
 Nevertheless, current exploratory rover designs favor conventional wheels and passive suspension mechanisms that primarily allow navigation on flat granular surfaces with limited mobility over shallow granular slopes.
 To this end, by experimenting with a laboratory-scale rover robot capable of applying separate forces to each wheel system, we exploited the idea of manipulating granular terrain to achieve turning at steep granular slopes.
 This paper combines both machine learning and systematic investigation to obtain effective and robust turning gaits on granular materials.
 We first performed Bayesian Optimization to discover maneuvering gaits starting with a manually tuned turning gait.
-The optimization found terrain manipulation strategies giving us deeper insight into how the Mini Rover achieved faster turning.
-We performed systematic investigations and experiments to fine-tune these strategies further.
-Hence, combining multiple techniques allowed the rover to turn almost 90° in about 4 seconds on a 25° granular slope.
-The Mini Rover achieved such fast turning by first differentially spinning its left and right-hand side wheels.
-Secondly, it creates isotropic torques with a single sweeping wheel that halts spinning during sweeping out, creating a pivoting point for the rover.
-Consequently, the sweeping wheel spins again during sweeping back in, resetting the appendage position.
-Finally, the rover adapts to the change of slope that occurs during turning by adjusting its body posture using extendable legs.
+The optimization found two terrain manipulation strategies giving us deeper insight into how the Mini Rover achieved faster turning.
+Consequently, we performed systematic investigations and experiments using these strategies and further developed the optimized gaits.
+Hence, the combination of